 (Note these have been numbered for ease of reference within this appendix)

-Pou: Maori Economic Development
+Pou: Māori Economic Development

-- 1. Number of engagements or established relationships with iwi/hapū groups and other Māori organisations, e.g. marae, land trusts, etc. that have led to a positive outcome. - 2.
-Māori business satisfaction with Northland Inc support (measured our own feedback/review process with our Māori clients including face to face interviews or focus groups to capture feedback)
+- 1. Number of iwi/hapū groups and other Māori organisations, e.g. marae, land trusts, etc. actively supported. - 2.
+Proportion of Māori organisations that are satisfied with Northland Inc support.

 Pou: Environmental Sustainability